 For almost two decades, Digital Customer Experience Retail reports have been providing vital best practice and guidance as retailers and brands navigate changing consumer expectations.
 Maru/edr’s latest report revealed that ease and functionality are still fundamental to a great digital customer experience.
-Here Associate Director for Retail, Kat Hughes, explores just what a functional site experience looks like and why online retailing giant Amazon continue to deliver when it comes to great experiences.
+Here Client Director for Retail, Kat Hughes, explores just what a functional site experience looks like and why online retailing giant Amazon continue to deliver when it comes to great experiences.

 Online retailing is continuing to grow at a dizzying rate.
 Consumers are forecast to spend 30% more in 2017 than they did last year; that’s a 30% increase on an already staggering £1.9 trillion spent, just online, in 2016.
 So as people continue to part with more and more cash over their phones and tablets, it’s crucial that retailers get their digital customer experience right.